LTC ROBBIE J. CROSS

 Recruiting Operations Officer

 Commissioned a Second Lieutenant in May 1985 through Tuskegee Institute’s (University) Reserve Officer Training Corps.
 Over her twenty-eight year military career, she has served in a myriad of command and staff positions in the both the Active Army and U.S. Army Reserve.
-Ms. Townsend, is a Department of Defense, employee serving as the Recruiting Operations Officer for the Tiger Battalion.
+Ms. Townsend, is a Department of the Army Civilian employee serving as the Recruiting Operations Officer for the Tiger Battalion.

 A Distinguished Military Graduate and Tuskegee University’s first Gold Bar Recruiter, Ms. Townsend’s active duty assignments include the 75th Support Battalion, 194th Armored Brigade (Separate), Fort Knox, Kentucky; the 375th Maintenance Battalion, Yongsan, Republic of Korea; the 187th Maintenance Battalion, Fort Jackson, South Carolina; and the Ordnance Missile and Munitions Center and School, Redstone Arsenal, Alabama.
 After serving ten years on active duty, Ms. Townsend transferred into the Army Reserve in August 1995, serving as a maintenance officer with the 375th Transportation Group (Composite), Mobile, Alabama; Observer Controller/Trainer (OC/T), OC/T Academy Instructor, and Group Adjutant with 1st Brigade 87th Division, and as a Staff Observer/Controller.